India-beep/LegoServo_rpi/README.md

-# servo_rpi
+# LegoServo_rpi
-Repository for 9 V servo motor control with a Raspberry Pi.
+Repository for 9 V Lego servo motor control with a Raspberry Pi.